-The Summer glow that radiates from The Lady Of Shalott Rose is one of the reasons it is my favorite rose.
+The Summer glow that radiates from The Lady Of Shalott Rose is one reason it is one of my favourite roses.
 The colours are rich, in shades of deep apricot, red and salmon pink with a faint touch of yellow underneath that gleams in the sun all season.
-The flower is romantic and shaped like a chalice cup, being wide and low with up to sixty petals loosely arranged, creating real depth to the bloom.
-Distinctly different, long lasting and a stunning rose.
+The flower is romantic and shaped like a chalice cup, being wide and low with up to sixty petals loosely arranged, creating depth to the bloom.
+Distinctly different, long-lasting and stunning.

 Lady of Shalott rose was planted in the very first stage of the garden in the first collection of roses.
 I loved it.
 It was always healthy and attractive with a steady joy of perfect apricot flowers all season.
-Then, last Summer with the extended hot dry, 40 degree heat in the long, afternoon sun it got badly burned and did not look happy.
+Then, last Summer, with the extended hot, dry, 40-degree heat in the long afternoon sun, it got severely burned and did not look happy.

-In my defence I thought in winter I would move it to a more protected spot ready for this season.
-Sadly the move, combined with the intense, dry conditions and severe late frosts caused it to to give up and die.
-Even with eco seaweed, water, care and attention The Lady of Shalott is no longer in the garden.
-Shame.
+During winter, my plan was to move it to a more protected spot ready for this season.
+Sadly the move, combined with the intense, dry conditions and severe late frosts, caused it to give up and die despite my care and attention.

 Ironically, The poem “The Lady of Shalott” is about death.
 Although, the rose was named for the Tennyson Society and the 200th anniversary of Alfred, Lord Tennyson.
 The Lady of Shalott was also one of his favourite poems.

 The story in the poem is one of unrequited love.
-Lady of Shalott who is in love with Sir Lancelot, is imprisoned on the island of Shalott in a castle close to King Arthur’s Camelot.
-She one day catches a glimpse of him in her mirror, and cannot resist glancing at him directly.
-A curse is placed upon her and she is only able to see the outside world through the reflection in a mirror.
+The Lady of Shalott is in love with Sir Lancelot and is imprisoned on the island of Shalott in a castle close to King Arthur’s Camelot.
+She one day catches a glimpse of him in her mirror and cannot resist glancing at him directly, causing a curse that she can only see the outside world through the reflection of life in a mirror.
 Doomed then to spend her days weaving the reflected observations into a tapestry.

 Lady of Shalott shrub rose was bred by David Austin in 2009 and is part of the English Rose Collection.
 David Austin has said this rose was considered to be one of his healthiest roses being robust and hardy.
 A prolific bloomer with elegant slightly arching branches complete with a blend of spiced apples and cloves tea rose scent.

-Diana from Silkies Rose Garden at Clonbinane Victoria, is sending me two beautiful, potted specimens of Lady Of Shalott rose this week and I can hardly wait until they arrive on Friday.
+Diana from Silkies Rose Garden at Clonbinane Victoria, is sending me two beautiful, potted specimens of Lady Of Shalott rose this week and I can hardly wait to plant them out.
 This time I will plant in a more protected area where I can enjoy the charming flowers and not think of moving them even if it does get sunburnt!

 A section from the Poem “The Lady of Shalott”